Autofolding for Source Code Summarization: Abstract

 \section{Abstract}

 Developers spend much of their time reading and browsing source code, raising new opportunities for summarization methods.
 Indeed, modern code editors provide code \emph{folding}, which allows one to selectively hide blocks of code.
 However this is impractical to use as folding decisions must be made manually or based on simple rules.
-We introduce the \emph{autofolding} problem, which is to automatically create a code summary by folding less informative code regions.
-We present a novel solution by formulating it as a subtree optimization problem, leveraging a scoped topic model for code tokens.
+We introduce the \emph{autofolding problem}, which is to automatically create a code summary by folding less informative code regions.
+We present a novel solution by formulating the problem as a sequence of AST folding decisions, leveraging a scoped topic model for code tokens.
 On an annotated set of popular open source projects, we show that our summarizer outperforms simpler baselines, yielding a 28\% error reduction.
 Furthermore, we find through a case study that our summarizer is strongly preferred by experienced developers.
 More broadly, we hope this work will aid program comprehension by turning code folding into a usable and valuable tool.